What Are Whales Doing With Caesars Entertainment - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Caesars Entertainment options trades today is 1531.94 with a total volume of 13,188.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Caesars Entertainment's big money trades within a strike price range of $35.0 to $85.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Caesars Entertainment's whale activity within a strike price range from $45.0 to $65.0 in the last 30 days.

 Caesars Entertainment Option Volume And Open Interest Over Last 30 Days